The first Double Dragon

 - Degraded Boss: Happens during the final two stages in both the arcade and NES versions, where the bosses from the first two stages appear as regular grunts.
 The "degraded" versions are generally just as tough and sometimes have just as much health as the boss versions.

-- Dual Boss: The twin Abobos.
+- Dual Boss: The twin Abobos in the middle of Mission 3.

 - Evolving Attack: The NES version gives Billy new moves as he gains experience points from fighting enemies.